SugarFootPedals/Vibrino-EnViroLogger/README.txt

 Real-Time Clock IC (RTC) and uSD Card for Datalogging.
 CR1220 Backup Battery Holder.

-I have included an Arduino Sketch that works!
+I have included an Arduino Sketch (.ino) that works!
-It reads a (generic) BME280 Barometric Sensor, displays the Temperature/Barometric Pressure/Humidity/Date(timestamp) on an OLED Display (mounted on bottom of the board), then LOGS this information onto a microSD Card with Timestamp.
+It reads a (generic) BME280 Barometric Sensor, displays the Temperature/Barometric Pressure/Humidity/Date(timestamp) on an OLED Display (mounted on bottom of the board), then LOGS this information onto a microSD Card with Timestamp in CSV format (comma seperated values).
-(a video of the working VIBRINO is on my Instagram - VibratoLLC).
+An added plus is that it starts a new Data File after powering up without erasing the previous File!

 There are two LEDs on the board marked as PWR (RED) and SCK (BLUE).